miguelcsx/rust-code-analysis/rust-code-analysis-book/src/commands/README.md

 # Commands

-The **rust-code-analysis-cli** offers a range of **commands** to analyze source code and extract valuable insights.
+**rust-code-analysis-cli** offers a range of **commands** to analyze and extract information from source code.
 Each command **may** include parameters specific to the task it performs.
 Below, we describe the core types of commands available in **rust-code-analysis-cli**.

 ## Metrics